INIT6Source/AUGMENTERS_BIOHACKING_CODE_OF_CONDUCT_AND_GUIDING_PRINCIPLES/README.md

 ### Additional Notes

 - **Awareness of Rules:**
-  - Specific channels may have additional rules pinned or posted.
+  - Specific channels and spaces (physical or virtual) may have additional rules pinned or posted.
   - These rules are enforced at all times in their respective channels, regardless of whether a user has read them.

 - **General Conduct:**